kitdotnet/Common/README.md

 This is a collection of libraries containing common, non-proprietary logic and utilities for use in many kinds of projects.

+## Common.Calendar

+### Calendar

+This class contains basic calendar manipulation functions, like counting of days and adjusting weekend holidays to either Friday or Monday.

+### UnitedStatesCalendar

+This class contains calculations for U.S. holidays.

 ## Common.Data

 ### SqlFor